tpelser/pswd-manager/README.md

 To install the Password Manager, follow these steps:

 1. For the GUI version:
-In the repository, run the following code:
+In the repository, run the following code

-pyinstaller --onefile --noconsole --icon=your_icon.ico gui_main.py
+`pyinstaller --onefile --noconsole --icon=your_icon.ico gui_main.py`

 The generated .exe file will be in the dist folder and you can make a shortcut to this on the desktop.